 From here User can set all type of setting for Notification.

-[ Note : Heads-up notifications introduce in Android lollipop and + version.]
+Note: Heads-up notifications were introduced in Android lollipop and + version.

-Here is example code of Heads-up notification :
+Here is an example code of Heads-up notification :

 NotificationCompat.Builder builder =